HackHunters2025/Real_Estate_Pool/README.md

 > a single, agent-powered dashboard for asset managers, developers, and CRE operators.

 This project is built as a **hackathon prototype with real-world B2B applicability**:
-it is structured like a production system (modular backend agents + React dashboard)
+It is structured like a production system (modular backend agents + React dashboard)
 but lightweight enough to run locally end-to-end.

 ---